-Syosset Park is a world-class, “smart-growth”, town center that will feature a variety of residential ownership choices, shops, restaurants, corporate style offices, entertainment, desired hotel choices in the heart of the village, and a 30-acre community park, in a fully integrated setting.
-It is a true walking village that honors the promises made to local residents to build a community center that primarily fits the needs of the northern Oyster Bay villages and hamlets, and not build a mega-mall that was staunchly opposed.
+Syosset Park is a world-class, “smart-growth”, town center that will feature a variety of residential ownership choices, shops, restaurants, corporate-style offices, entertainment, desired hotel choices in the heart of the village, and a 30-acre community park, in a fully integrated setting.
+It is a true walking village that honors the promises made to local residents to build a community center that primarily fits the needs of the northern Oyster Bay villages and hamlets, and not to build a mega-mall that was staunchly opposed.

 Syosset Park is located on 90 acres that were the former Cerro Wire property Robbins Lane, and the former Town of Oyster Bay Public Works site and former landfill site the community voted to sell to Syosset Park Development, LLC, in the southwest corner of the hamlet of Syosset, Town of Oyster Bay, New York.

 No. Syosset Park is not a mall of any sort.
 It reflects what the community has always wanted – a live, work, play and relax environment with passive and active amenities and entertainment for every age group – and that is what we plan to deliver.

 Q: How will Syosset Park impact traffic?

 Syosset Park will have significantly less peak-hour traffic generated than was projected under the mega-mall plan, and far less than “by right” office campus or major industrial/business park campuses would generate.
 By creating this live, work, relax and play environment, with a balanced mix of uses that do not have peak traffic times overlapping each other (in stark contrast to single purpose malls, office or industrial campuses), independent studies show these types of villages are far less auto-centric at those peak hours when compared to like-size single purpose developments.